danpaquin/coinbasepro-python/README.md

 ### WebsocketClient Methods
 The ```WebsocketClient``` subscribes in a separate thread upon initialization.
 There are three methods which you could overwrite (before initialization) so it can react to the data streaming in.
 The current client is a template used for illustration purposes only.

-- onOpen - called once, *immediately before* the socket connection is made
+- onOpen - called once, *immediately before* the socket connection is made, this is where you want to add inital parameters.
 - onMessage - called once for every message that arrives and accepts one argument that contains the message of dict type.
 - onClose - called once after the websocket has been closed.
 - close - call this method to close the websocket connection (do not overwrite).